l3p-cv/lost/docs/docs/admin_area.md

 #### AnnoTasks

-AnnoTask can be assigned either to your own user or to a group when starting a pipeline.
-Only groups to which the user is assigned can be selected.
+AnnoTasks can be assigned either to your own user or to a group when configuring it while you are starting a pipeline.
+Only groups to which the user is assigned to can be selected.

 #### Pipeline Templates